 Have a Family Game Night

 Dedicate an evening to playing board games or card games with the family.
-How about mixing in some classic board games with fun Christmas themed games like these from our Christmas Games Bundle of 16 fun games for all the family
+Mix in some classic board games with fun Christmas themed games like those from our Christmas Games Bundle of 22 fun games.

 Make Christmas Cards

 Create handmade Christmas cards to give to family and friends.
-It’s especially lovely to give handmade cards to older relatives who will so appreciate them.
+Older relatives especially appreciate them.

 Host a Christmas Craft Day

-Set up a crafting station with various holiday-themed projects.
+Set up a crafting station with holiday-themed projects.
 Kids can make decorations, gifts, or even their own wrapping paper and cards.
-It’s a great way for everyone to take a load off and chill out being creative for a few hours.
+It’s a great way for everyone to relax and be creative for a few hours.

 Have a Pyjama Day

-Betwixtmas - the days between Christmas and New Year - are perfect for having a family pyjama day.
-Watch movies, read books, drink hot chocolate, eat comfort food and stay in your PJs all day long!
+The days between Christmas and New Year are perfect for a family pyjama day.
+Watch movies, read books, drink hot chocolate, eat comfort food, and stay in your PJs all day long!

 Go on a Holiday Scavenger Hunt

 Create a scavenger hunt with holiday-themed clues and items to find.
-This can be done indoors or outdoors and is a fun way to keep kids active and engaged.
+This can be done indoors or outdoors and keeps kids active and engaged.

 Go To A Christmas Show Or Pantomime